 DIY Travel Guide Series: 5 Days in Siargao, Philippines for Non-surfers

-Siargao is a beautiful tropical island at the south of the Philippines located in Surigao del Norte Province.
-It’s a popular surfing spot but offers other several activities and attraction for non-surfer visitors as well.
-The island’s shape is similar to a tear drop and is surrounded by reefs and amazing white sand beaches.
+Siargao is a beautiful tropical island in the south of the Philippines located in Surigao del Norte Province.
+It’s a popular surfing spot but offers other several activities and attractions for non-surfer visitors as well.
+The island’s shape is similar to a teardrop and is surrounded by reefs and amazing white sand beaches.

 Travel Tips